It is a tragic and sad time for the people of Ukraine and the world.

 As you probably know, in Poland there are over 4 million refugees.
 The real big challenges are in front of us, because our main goal is to help mothers and children, who are in Poland.
 In this tragic situation the phenomenon is that many Poles receive them in their own homes.
 Unfortunately, not everyone can be provided with such accommodation.
 There are help centres in many rural towns that were always under-invested and need to be adjusted to provide the refugees with necessary conditions, preparing clean places for sleep, toilets, kitchens, etc. We also try to relocate the refugees to other countries, Sweden, Denmark, Germany.

 We are covering the transport fees.
 We are not able to meet the needs that are getting bigger every week.
 RC Suceava Buvocina - Today a new transport containing food and hygiene products was delivered to a refugee group in Ukraine by the Rotary Club Suceava Bucovina.
 The volunteer work was done in a huge proportion by our Rotaractors and Interactors.
 3 days to sort the received products into categories, buy more products, organize them on pallets ready for transport.
 Many thanks to these amazing young people.
 This delivery and several new ones in coming weeks are a direct result of the support we recently received from District 1070 UK, RCs Walsall Saddlers and Wolverhampton.
 We deeply appreciate your efforts and assistance.

-more This page contains letters and emails from Ukraine.
+more This page contains, emails and videos from Ukraine.

 more On this page, you can find downloadable pdfs that have been sent to the District by the Rotary GB&I Ukraine Crisis Taskforce.